Rasa94/Geography_quiz/README.md

 ## App Info

-This app is part of the [IT Bootcamp](https://itbootcamp.rs/) project "Ojacavanje".
+This app is part of the [IT Bootcamp](https://itbootcamp.rs/) project "Ojačavanje".